hyttmi/cellframe_masternode_inspector/README.md

   - The inspector maintains a separate cache for each network supported by your node.
   - The actions `autocollect_status` and `network_status` always fetch live data.
   - All other network actions (e.g. block counts, rewards, daily stats) are served from cached values, which are refreshed at the interval specified in the config.
-  - The cacher offloads most work to fast RPC nodes when available.
-For wallet operations, if RPC nodes are unavailable, it will automatically fall back to using your local node socket for these operations only.
+  - The cacher offloads work to fast RPC nodes when appropriate.
+Fallback to local node is supported if RPC nodes are unresponsive.

 ---